ysk8hori/typescript-graph/docs/README_en.md

   -d, --dir <char>         Specify the TypeScript code base to be analyzed. if tsconfig.json is not found, specify the directory where tsconfig.json is located.
-  --include <char...>      Specify paths and file names to be included in the graph --exclude <char...>      Specify the paths and file names to be excluded from the graph --abstraction <char...>  Specify the path to abstract --LR                     Specify Flowchart orientation Left-to-Right --TB                     Specify Flowchart orientation Top-to-Bottom
+  --include <char...>      Specify paths and file names to be included in the graph --exclude <char...>      Specify the paths and file names to be excluded from the graph --highlight <char...>    Specify the path and file name to highlight --abstraction <char...>  Specify the path to abstract --LR                     Specify Flowchart orientation Left-to-Right --TB                     Specify Flowchart orientation Top-to-Bottom